skojaku/qstest/README.txt

       label_propagation - Label propagation algorithm (https://networkx.github.io/documentation/stable/reference/algorithms/community.html).

-      You can pass your community detection algorithm to qstest.
-See "How to pass my community detection algorithm to qstest".
+      You can pass your community-detection algorithm to qstest.
+See "How to pass my community-detection algorithm to qstest".

     num_of_rand_net (optional) - Number of randomised networks.
 (Default: 500)

     alpha (optional) - Statistical significance level before the Šidák correction.
 (Default: 0.05)

     num_of_thread (optional) - Maximum number of threads running in a CPU.
 (Default: 4)